uriegel/WebWindowNetCore/README.md

 ### Requests (F# Giraffe version) <a name="featuresRequests"></a>

-If you are usin F# there is a more F# friendly version to serve requests with the help of [Giraffe](https://github.com/giraffe-fsharp/giraffe):
+If you are using F# there is a more F# friendly version to serve requests with the help of [Giraffe](https://github.com/giraffe-fsharp/giraffe):

 ```fs